8mono/XComFilesArsenalAdditions/XCFAA_Readme.txt

 Galil ARM and RPK added
-Experimenting with sprites changing based on ammo equipped/other effects RPK Now changes (bigob,handob and floorob) if the following happen (EMPTY, RPK Clip, RPK Drum equipped) Razor Shotgun when equipping Tracite infused shards Shield sprites now change depending on their primed state or if they're broken (Bigob, Floorob AND Handobs!)
+Experimenting with sprites changing based on ammo equipped/other effects RPK Now changes (bigob,handob and floorob) if the following happen (EMPTY, RPK Clip, RPK Drum equipped) Razor Shotgun (bigob only) when equipping Tracite infused shards Shield sprites now change depending on their primed state or if they're broken (Bigob, Floorob AND Handobs!)